dialex/JColor/README.md

 ###Download

-You can download the .jar package at [JCDP's official webpage](http://diogonunes.com/work/jcdp/#download).
-I have uploaded both a Windows/Linux version and a Linux-only version (the latter is lighter and has no dependencies over external libs).
+You can download the .jar packages at [JCDP's official webpage](http://diogonunes.com/work/jcdp/#download).
+The Unix-only version is lighter and has no third-party dependencies.
+The Windows version requires including an additional library called [JAnsi](https://github.com/fusesource/jansi).

 ###How to use it